knative/docs/code-samples/serving/kong-routing-go/README.md

     export REPO="docker.io/<username>"
     ```

-1. Use Docker to build your application container:
+1. Use Docker to build and push your application container:

     ```bash
-    docker build \
-      --tag "${REPO}/kong-routing-go" \
-      --file=code-samples/serving/kong-routing-go/Dockerfile .
-    ```

-1. Push your container to a container registry:

-    ```bash
-    docker push "${REPO}/kong-routing-go"
+    # Build and push the container on your local machine.
+    docker buildx build --platform linux/arm64,linux/amd64 -t "${REPO}/kong-routing-go" --push . -f code-samples/serving/kong-routing-go/Dockerfile
     ```

 1. Replace the image reference path with our published image path in the